 We were recognised as having strong socioeconomic diversity at the group in an August 2023 article by Law.com International.
-Shakespeare Martineau came first for representation of those from non-selective state schools at the
+Shakespeare Martineau came first for representation of those from non-selective state schools at the partnership level, at 87.6% (see the article here.
+We are passionate about improving social mobility and this is a focus for 2024/25.

-We continue to grow our award-winning Connectors reverse mentoring programme, with over 120 participants from across the group in 2023.
+We continue to grow our awardwinning Connectors reverse mentoring programme, with over 120 participants from across the group in 2023.
 The programme matches more junior colleagues to mentor those in senior roles from another area of the business, to give them a new perspective and to inspire different outlooks.
 We also continue to ensure our empowered working approach is embedded across the organisation, which enables our people to balance their home life and work life in a way that suits their individual needs while meeting the needs of their clients.